jakobhautop/nomercy/spec.md

   - Deterministic serialization requirements:
       * Canonical JSON: stable key ordering, deterministic number formatting, and no incidental fields (timestamps, random IDs).
       * No binary blobs; payloads must be UTF-8 JSON and should avoid base64 unless essential.
-      * Observations must not exceed recommended limits: 256 KiB per observation, max nesting depth of 8, and no arrays longer than 10,000 elements.
+      * Observations must not exceed limits: 256 KiB per observation, max nesting depth of 8, and no arrays longer than 10,000 elements.
+Violations are fatal protocol errors; engine aborts the run, records the offending observation (truncated to 64 KiB for logging only), and writes the failure into the trace/repro with a `reason=observation_limit` marker.
       * Serialization is pure: identical input state yields byte-identical output, including field ordering and whitespace.
   - Recommended payload limits:
       * Prefer summarized counts over unbounded lists; explicitly document truncation behavior if applied.